Hrishii67/StarStreak-Detector/README.md

 - Applies thresholding and Gaussian blur to isolate features
 - Identifies and classifies contours based on area and shape
 - Annotates detected features (Star / Streak) with bounding boxes
-- Saves and visualizes annotated output images
+- Saves and visualises annotated output images

 ## 🖼️ Example Output

-> Detected features will be visualized with green boxes for stars and red boxes for streaks.
+> Detected features will be visualised with green boxes for stars and red boxes for streaks.

 ![example](./output/sample_detected_feature.png)